 Some examples of great roofing materials that have a direct effect on both durability and sustainability are posted below:

-- Cool Roof: It is important to have a white-colored reflective roof, especially when living in hot climates.
+It is important to have a white-colored reflective roof, especially when living in hot climates.
 A light-colored roof does a good job of reflecting and not absorbing UV rays, which can really heat up your home and thus increase your air conditioning bill.

-- Metal Roof: Although metal roofs cost a little bit more than regular roofs, this cost is offset by them being long-lasting, up to 50 years and fire-resistant compared to traditional roofs made out of shingles and wood.
+Although metal roofs cost a little bit more than regular roofs, this cost is offset by them being long-lasting, up to 50 years and fire-resistant compared to traditional roofs made out of shingles and wood.
 Metal roofs are also good for those in dry areas who really want to harvest water from the rain.
 Another important feature of metal roofs is that they are 100% recyclable at the end of their lives and homeowners can usually get some money back when selling their metal roof for scrap.

-- Recycled Shingles Roof: Recycled shingles come from materials such as plastic, wood, and rubber which can be easily repurposed and reused as shingle materials.
+Recycled shingles come from materials such as plastic, wood, and rubber which can be easily repurposed and reused as shingle materials.
 Recycled shingles are cheap and are usually the greenest roofing material.
 They are very durable having a lifespan of about 50 years.
 The sustainability in this type of roof comes from the low energy used and low pollution in the manufacturing of the recycled shingles.

-- Green Roof: Green roofs are roofs with a vegetative layer that is grown on the rooftop of a house or building.
+Green roofs are roofs with a vegetative layer that is grown on the rooftop of a house or building.
 These roofs have grown significantly in the past few years.
 Green roofs improve your property aesthetics, they reduce energy usage due to the thermal efficiency of the soil and also reduce air pollution.
 Green roofs can also capture stormwater and return it back through evaporation.